 Jay Cutler (Chicago Bears – QB)

 Many fantasy owners will shy away from Cutler, who led the league in interceptions last season.
 Put it this way: It can’t get any worse, and adding Mike Martz to the staff should help give the offense a bit of a boost.
 Expect better numbers and a mid-round bargain in 2010.

 Wallace – a deep threat for the Steelers in 2009 – mostly flew under the fantasy radar.
 With Santonio Holmes moving on, Wallace should see a significant boost in targets, yards, catches and touchdowns.

 Berrian has always been a deep threat – but his stat lines should only get better with not just Brett Favre returning in 2010, but also due to the fact that top target Sidney Rice is out for at least half of the 2010 season.

 A few major fantasy sites actually Harrison ranked in the 30’s among fantasy running backs – hard to believe.
 Sure, the Browns love rookie Montario Hardesty, but he’s been battling injuries in the preseason – and oh yeah, Harrison had 30+ carries/game and 5 TD’s over the final three weeks – definitely a bargain.

 Carson Palmer (Cincinnati Bengals – QB)

-Palmer is being ranked in the teens among fantasy quarterbacks – and with Chad Ochocinco, Terrell Owens, Cedric Benson and rookie Jermaine Gresham among the team’s offensive weapons, it’s hard to imagine Palmer not putting up solid numbers for where he’s being drafted.
+Palmer is ranked in the teens among fantasy quarterbacks.
+With Chad Ochocinco, Terrell Owens, Cedric Benson and rookie Jermaine Gresham among the team’s offensive weapons, it’s hard to imagine Palmer not having a solid season (and earning his value).